-(c) Financial instruments
+(c) Financial instruments (continued)

-The Company's financial instruments are principally a mortgage portfolio, cash and liquid resources, an embedded derivative, interest-bearing borrowings and various other payables that arise directly from its operations.
 The main purpose of these financial instruments is to raise finance for the Company's operations.
 These financial instruments are classified in accordance with the principles of IAS 39 as described below.

 (c)(i) Mortgage portfolio